mrdcvlsc/APA/README.md

 (past version) Division Operation       : 5,473.32 microseconds

-### 'bint' has a faster performance that 'bnum' but only computes big integers
+### 'bint' has a faster performance than 'bnum' but only computes big integers

 [go back to contents](#contents)